French retailer Carrefour returning to Algeria - source

-PARIS Carrefour (CARR.PA) is preparing to return to Algeria after a six-year absence, as part of a drive to tap booming consumer demand in Africa.
+PARIS, March 19 Carrefour is preparing to return to Algeria after a six-year absence, as part of a drive to tap booming consumer demand in Africa.

 The company operating the store is a joint-venture, 70 percent-owned by Carrefour Tunisia and 30 percent by a fund controlled by the Algerian state, the source said.